Lower Bounds on the Probability of a Finite Union of Events: Numerical Examples

 \section{Numerical Examples}

 In this section, we evaluate the new lower bounds using eight numerical examples.
 The first four examples are the same as in \cite{Kuai2000}.
 The last four examples, Systems V to VIII, are new and are shown in Table \ref{table_sysV}-\ref{table_sysVIII}, respectively.
 As a reference, the existing DS bound \cite{Dawson1967}, de Caen's bound \cite{DeCaen1997}, the KAT bound (\ref{KAT_bound}) are included for comparison.
-Furthermore, the GK bound \cite{Gallot1966,Kounias1968}, which exploits full information of all $P(A_i\cap A_j)$'s and $P(A_i)$'s, is also compared with the new bounds.
+Furthermore, the GK bound \cite{Gallot1966,Kounias1968}, which exploits full information of all $P(A_i\cap A_j)$'s and $P(A_i)$'s, and the PG bound \cite{Prekopa2005} which exploits $\{P(A_i)\}$, $\{\sum_j P(A_i\cap A_j)\}$ and $\{\sum_{j,l}P(A_i\cap A_j\cap A_l)\}$, are also compared with the new bounds.
 The results are shown in Table \ref{table_examples}.
 The gap of $\lYAT-\lKAT$ and the derived lower bound (\ref{YA_KAT_gap}) are shown in Table \ref{table_gap}.

 One can see that the KAT bound is at least as good as the DS and de Caen's bounds as already shown in \cite{Kuai2000}.
 The new bounds are at least as good as the KAT bound in all the examples, as expected.
 More specifically, the new numerical bound (\ref{LP_optimal}) is sharper than the KAT bound in all examples, and the new analytical bound (\ref{YA_bound}) is sharper than the KAT bound for Systems V to VIII and identical to the KAT bound for Systems I to VI.
 Concerning the gap of new analytical bound and the KAT bound, the equality of (\ref{YA_KAT_gap}) holds for Systems V, VII and VIII.